jpegleg/dwarven-toolbox/README.md

 ```
 ## ore file tool

 Much like `forge`, `ore` leverages XChaCha20Poly1305 and Aron2, however `ore` is not interactive, nor does it read the input key material from disk.
-This tool reads an environment variable on the system "DWARF", taking the value along with a salt as the input key material to Argon2.
+This tool reads an environment variable from "DWARF" in the OS, taking the value along with a salt as the input key material to Argon2.
 This tool is great for automation approaches.
 We might choose to expose our input material to the disk or a secret management system so we don't lose it, if that is important to us.

 Here we'll set the "DWARF" value to a UUIDv4.